-Katerina Matysova paced the competitive Huskers this season with a team-best, impressive record of 21-3.
+Matysova paced the competitive Huskers with a team-best 21-3 record.
 Matysova did not drop a match all spring, with a perfect spring record of 13-0, and went a perfect 3-0 in conference play.
-She played out of No. 2, No. 3, No. 4 and No. 5 for the Huskers and had a team-best 13-game winning streak.
+She played out of No. 2, No. 3, No. 4 and No. 5 for the Huskers and had a team-best 13-match winning streak.

-Off the tennis court, she was named Academic All-Big Ten, Nebraska Scholar-Athlete Honor Roll, and the Tom Osborne Citizenship Team.
+Off the tennis court, she was named academic All-Big Ten and was a member of the Nebraska Scholar-Athlete Honor Roll and the Tom Osborne Citizenship Team.

 Matysova spent a majority of her time on the doubles court with senior Mackenna Maddox-Herr, posting an 8-8 spring record.
 Matysova added a victory paired with freshman Sydney Harlow, while going 0-2 alongside freshman Paula Del Cueto Dastillo.